OSGeo/gdal/doc/source/drivers/raster/gtiff.rst

    LZMA.
 Will be ignored for JPEG.
 Default is compression in the main thread.
 Note: this configuration option also apply to other parts to GDAL (warping, gridding, ...).
+   Starting with GDAL 3.6, this option also enables multi-threaded decoding when RasterIO() requests intersect several tiles/strips.
 -  :decl_configoption:`GTIFF_WRITE_TOWGS84` =AUTO/YES/NO: (GDAL >= 3.0.3).
 When set to AUTO, a
    GeogTOWGS84GeoKey geokey will be written with TOWGS84 3 or 7-parameter
    Helmert transformation, if the CRS has no EPSG code attached to it, or if